On the Edge: the relation between stellar and dark matter haloes of Milky Way-mass galaxies: Observational prospects

 Overall, our results suggest that detailed chemistry and, ideally, stellar ages are required to disentangle the origins of individual stars in the inner regions of the halo (see e.g. \citealt{naidu}), while kinematics are sufficient to identify individual structures in the outer halo.
 Note, however, that our results also suggest that the stars stripped from the same dwarf can have prograde and retrograge motions and in that case one must employ additional information to avoid classifying these as separate structures \citep{virgo_herc_common, kim_multiple, amarante}.
+These results are in agreement with the findings from the HESTIA simulations \citep{hestia_halo}, who show that the debris from a single merger occupies a wide area of $L_z - E$ space that overlaps with other mergers, but also has several overdensities in this space.
+The asymmetric and time-variable halo potential leads the location of the debris in the action-angle space to change over time.
+This work also found that enhanced star formation in the dwarf that is about to merge leads the ages of the most recently stripped stars to correspond to merger time.
+This feature may be used to recover the Milky Way's assembly history.